AkshayKumar2510/technicalPaper/README.md

 Firewalls are either categorized by the way they **filter data**, or by **the system they protect**.

->When categorizing by what they protect, the two types are: **network-based** that guard entire networks and are often hardware
+When categorizing by what they protect, the two types are: **network-based**
+>that guard entire networks and are often hardware

+and **host-based** firewalls.
->and **host-based**, firewalls guard individual devices – known as hosts – and are often software.
+>guard individual devices – known as hosts – and are often software.

 When categorizing by **filtering method**, the main types are:

->- A **packet-filtering** firewall examines packets in isolation and does not know the packet's context.
+- A **packet-filtering** firewall examines packets in isolation and does not know the packet's context.

->- A **stateful inspection** firewall examines network traffic to determine whether one packet is related to another packet.
+- A **stateful inspection** firewall examines network traffic to determine whether one packet is related to another packet.

->- A **proxy firewall** (aka **application-level gateway**) inspects packets at the application layer of the Open Systems Interconnection (OSI) reference mode
+- A **proxy firewall** (aka **application-level gateway**) inspects packets at the application layer of the Open Systems Interconnection (OSI) reference mode

->- A **Next Generation Firewall (NGFW)** uses a multilayered approach to integrate enterprise firewall capabilities with an intrusion prevention system (IPS) and application control.
+- A **Next Generation Firewall (NGFW)** uses a multilayered approach to integrate enterprise firewall capabilities with an intrusion prevention system (IPS) and application control.

 ![typesOfFirewall](./images/types-of-firewall.png)